jiho-bae/neflix/README.md

 # Neflix

-Learning React and ES6 by building a Movie Discoer App.
+Learning React and ES6 by building a Movie Discover App.

 ## Screens(Routes)